Brian Winters (American football): Early life

 Winters attended Hudson High School in Hudson, Ohio, and played high school football for the Hudson Explorers.
 He received All-Ohio and All-Northeast Ohio Conference honors his senior season, after being named all-conference his junior year.
 In addition to lettering in football twice, Winters also lettered three times in wrestling, and was named all-conference in wrestling his freshman and sophomore years.
 Rated as only a two-star recruit by Rivals.com, he accepted a scholarship offer from Kent State over offers from Akron and Syracuse.

 College career

 Winters enrolled in Kent State University, where he played for the Kent State Golden Flashes football team from 2009 to 2012.
 He started every game after joining the Golden Flashes in 2009, 50 in total.
 He was named to the All-Mid-American Conference (MAC) team three times during his career: third-team as a sophomore, second-team as a junior, and first-team as a senior.

+Personal life

+Winters is married.
+On his wedding day, Winters was subject to a pop-up drug test.